KaiPereira/KaiPereira/README.md

 - [PCB badges for a hackathon in singapore (they look SICK)](https://github.com/KaiPereira/Overglade-Badges)
 - [3D printer motherboard](https://github.com/KaiPereira/Cheetah-MX4-Mini)

-My email is kaipereira2020@gmail.com and you can find me on slack @Kai Pereira!
+My email is kaipereira2020@gmail.com and you can find me on slack @Kai the Jolly Guy!